-From time management to social media to bookkeeping, get 21 quick tips on how to improve your business.
+From time management to bookkeeping, there are many ways to improve your business.
 Here are 21 tips how.

 It’s not unusual for business owners to feel stuck at times.
 Sales are leveling off, it’s gotten hard to find employees to staff up, or you just feel like you’re in a rut.
 When this happens, you may need a new set of eyes to help you find ways to re-energize and grow your business.